Phenomenological model for the $\gamma^*\gamma \to \eta \pi^+ \pi^-$ reaction in the $f_1(1285)$ energy region: Summary and outlook

 Our work will serve as input to develop a Monte Carlo generator to assist the BESIII data analysis of the single tagged $e^+e^-\to e^+e^-\gamma^*\gamma\to e^+e^- \eta\pi^+\pi^-$ reaction.
 In this procedure, other possible mechanisms of $\gamma^*\gamma\to \eta\pi^+\pi^-$ may be included in order to achieve a good description of the expected high-statistics BESIII data.
 In the longer term, we aim to generalize this phenomenological study in a model-independent manner within a dispersion framework once the relevant data become available.

-\acknowledgments This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), in part through the Research Unit (Photonphoton interactions in the Standard Model and beyond, Projektnummer 458854507—FOR 5327), and in part through the Cluster of Excellence (Precision Physics, Fundamental Interactions, and Structure of Matter) (PRISMA$^+$ EXC 2118/1) within the German Excellence Strategy (Project ID 39083149).
+\acknowledgments We thank the useful discussions with Jan Muskalla and Dr. Christoph Florian Redmer about the current experimental analysis of the $\gamma^*\gamma\to \pi^+\pi^-\eta$ process.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), in part through the Research Unit (Photonphoton interactions in the Standard Model and beyond, Projektnummer 458854507—FOR 5327), and in part through the Cluster of Excellence (Precision Physics, Fundamental Interactions, and Structure of Matter) (PRISMA$^+$ EXC 2118/1) within the German Excellence Strategy (Project ID 39083149).